pierangeloc/programs-as-data/presentation/deckset.md

 ---

-# The Promise of Functional Programming
+# The Promise of FP

 ### Focus on the _what_ rather than the _how_